Engagement guide · v2026.1

 A short list of things I will turn down or refer elsewhere, so we both save time:

-Work that conflicts with my research role.I will not take work that overlaps with what I do at Fraunhofer ISI.
+Work that conflicts with my day role.I will not take work that overlaps with my employer's scope.
 If unsure, I will check before we start.

-Pure data engineering or infrastructure.I can build the AI parts and the platform around them.
+Pure data engineering or infrastructure.I can review the AI parts and the platform around them.
 For deep data engineering or pure infrastructure work, you need a specialist.

 05 · How a project runs